miklosduma/dita_link_validator/README.md

 # dita-link-validator
-_Python command-line utility for finding broken links in a DITA-OT project._
+_Python command-line utility for finding broken links in a DITA project._

 ## Dependencies
+* DITA-OT or a software that relies on it
+  > For example, Oxygen XML.
 * Unix/Linux
 * Python 2.7
 * Python libraries: